Table of Contents

-Web3 companies encompass infrastructure providers, decentralized apps (dApps), decentralized exchanges (DEXs), DeFi finance, NFT, and Metaverse platforms.
+The Web3 landscape encompasses a diverse range of players, including infrastructure providers, decentralized applications (dApps), decentralized exchanges (DEXs), DeFi (decentralized finance) platforms, NFT marketplaces, and Metaverse projects.

 Top 15 Web3 Companies